-Issues to consider when negotiating SLAs include:
+Issues to consider when drafting, reviewing or negotiating service levels include:

 - Are uptime service levels measured monthly, or over a different period?
 (A 99.9% uptime service level measured monthly allows for a single outage of approx. 43 minutes; measured quarterly, that increases to more than two hours.)

 - Are out-of-hours outages dealt with in the same way as outages during business hours?

 - What types of downtime excluded from the availability calculation, e.g. planned maintenance or Force Majeure events?

 - For response/resolution service levels, are different severities of fault subject to different service levels?
 Does a workaround constitute a resolution for the purpose of the service level?